-SUNY Broome Community College provides Wi-Fi Internet service for all Students, Faculty and Staff.
-This should not be confused with Cellular wireless services provided by Verizon, AT&T, etc., which the college does not provide, operate, or support.
+SUNY Broome provides Wi-Fi internet service for all students, faculty and staff.
+This should not be confused with cellular wireless services provided by Verizon, AT&T, etc., which the college does not provide, operate, or support.

 The campus Wi-Fi network is provided primarily to support teaching and learning any other usage is provided as best effort.

 Our secure Wi-Fi encrypted network requires you to use your network username and password to connect.
-Your device must be using Windows 7 Service Pack 1, Windows 8.1 or Windows 10.
+Your device must be using Windows OS.
 For smart devices, the latest IOS and Android should be used.

 Since the campus operates a highly secure encrypted network it does not function like a home network or “open” network such as Starbucks or McDonalds.